Ether18/cpp/Assignment/Classwork/classwork.md

 ```

-### 2. write a program that ask user for three integer value and find the sum and its average and also find the greater number among them
+### 2. write a program that ask user for three integer value and find the sum and its average and also find the greater number among them using class

 ```cpp
 #include <iostream>